ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

             return dict(ansible_facts=dict(ret))

-This code checks the time on the controller, captures the date and time for remote machine using the ``setup`` module, and calculates the difference between the captured time and the local time, returning the time delta in days, seconds and microseconds.
+This code checks the time on the controller, captures the date and time for the remote machine using the ``setup`` module, and calculates the difference between the captured time and the local time, returning the time delta in days, seconds and microseconds.

 For practical examples of action plugins,